Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 The population of Little Blues is considered to be stable in most locations.
 There are about 1.2 million individual birds with 500,000 breeding pairs.
 Declines, however, have been observed in some areas, especially in urbanized areas and island locations where predation is high.

 Oil pollution from wrecks and deliberate discharge in their foraging areas are one of the gravest threats penguins and other seabirds encounter both onshore and at sea.
-In October 2012 a freighter struck a reef near New Zealand’s busiest port.
+In October 2012, a freighter struck a reef near New Zealand’s busiest port.
 Heavy fuel oil spread from cracks in the ship’s hull washed ashore.
 An estimated 20,000 birds, among them Little Blue Penguins, were killed as a result of the spill.
 Some Little Blues were rescued and after treatment released back into the wild but the number was small.
-In 1995 an estimated 8,000-18,000 penguins died at sea as the result the spill of bunker fuel oil along Tasmania’s north coast,
+In 1995 an estimated 8,000 to 18,000 penguins died at sea as the result the spill of bunker fuel oil along Tasmania’s north coast.

 The small size of Little Blues and their often closeness of their habitats to urbanization makes them especially vulnerable to a variety of significant threats resulting from human activities.
 These include predation by introduced mammalian species—weasels, foxes, ferrets, cats, and dogs.
 Uncontrolled dogs are a problem in urbanized areas where they roam popular beaches close to nesting sites.
 Feral cats have been responsible for extinction of one colony of Little Blues.
 Other threats on land include plastic pollution, roadkill, human harassment, tourism, and development destroying nesting sites.
 Eggs and chicks in the breeding sites are subject to predation by water rats and predatory seabirds, especially gulls and Sea Eagles.